AndyLang81/the_fat_duck/readme.md

 The Fat Duck Tavern app allows visitors to:

-* View restaurant information, including the menu and contact details.
+- View restaurant information, including the menu and contact details
-* Book tables online by submitting a reservation form with validation to prevent duplicate bookings.
+- Book tables online by submitting a reservation form with validation to prevent duplicate bookings
-* Receive a confirmation page summarizing their booking details.
+- Receive a confirmation page summarizing their booking details

 Administrators can manage bookings securely through the Django admin interface.